Azure-Samples/documentdb-node-getting-started/README.md

     config.authKey = "~your auth key here~";

+5. Run **npm install** in a terminal to install required npm modules

-5. Run **node app.js** in a terminal to start your start your node application.
+6. Run **node app.js** in a terminal to start your start your node application.

 ## About the code
 The code included in this sample is intended to get you quickly started with a Node.js console application that connects to Azure DocumentDB.